 Dressed to Impress!

 You can see the button holes if you look closely at the band, but personally I think this only adds to the charm.
-You can, of course, wrap the band or make a fresh one as noted in the materials above if you’d rather.
+You can, of course, wrap the band or make a fresh one as noted above if you’d rather.
 The button placket collar bands look very cute on their own, and they can also be slipped under our salvaged dress shirt dog collars for a different stylish look.
 Doggone dapper indeed!
-Since my bows’ centre slides are removable, they can be swapped for mix-and-match style variations as well.
+Since the slides are removable, those can be swapped for mix-and-match style variations, too.
 They’re one of my favourite upcycles to date, and DIY projects outright!